Recreating the Imaginary

 If I were to ask another human being (not ChatGPT) for directions on how to get to Cyberspace, most would probably think I am joking.
 Others might consider me an imbecile or conclude I must be flying high on drugs.
 Finally, a selected few might quickly flash their super smartphones and try to explain in the time it takes to write a classic 140-character Tweet.
 So pay close attention or else.
 “You see, Cyberspace is ethereal or virtual,” I would be told emphatically, respondents unknowingly deploying a metaphor to describe it.
 That is what I call the Cyberspace Imaginary that positions such space as the exact opposite of the Real.
 And such Imaginary now rules the world.

 One of its key features is the split between being (I am) and being somewhere ( I am here!), a feat we cannot replicate in the poor and miserable analog world.
 Indeed, in such a virtual world, no one knows who you really are (let us leave innocent canines out of the script, please) or your exact location.
-Indeed, I can develop my own alter-egos claiming to live anywhere or constantly traveling the world for free.
+I can thus develop my own alter-egos claiming to live anywhere or constantly traveling the world for free.
 Moreover, I can also circumvent the accepted Symbolic world and break existing rules left and right.
 By the way, such separation is a feature, not a bug, of Cyberspace’s original design targetting broader (geopolitical) objectives.
 In any event, such a divorce seems to undoubtedly demonstrate Cyberspace’s immateriality.

 Cracks in this Cyberspace Imaginary start to pop up once we put such a feature in motion.
 I can actually enact parts of my vast Imaginary world and usually get away with it, no questions asked.
 However, complex issues emerge when some of these enactments cause Real harm, sometimes irreparable, to other Cyberspace inhabitants.
 Here, the virtual becomes hyperreal.
 The same can be said about all those doing business in Cyberspace, transacting tangible goods and services.
 So the question is, how does the virtual “talk” to the Real?